nklabs/libnklabs-pico/README.md

 built on its own.
 A Python script pads out and adds a checksum to the resulting image.
 It is then converted into ASCII hex bytes in an assembly language source file which is then assembled and included with your own program.
-A key point is that this bootloader must know the type of flash device that is attached to the RP2040.
+A key point is that this bootloader must know the type of the SPI-flash IC that is attached to the RP2040.
 CMake produces a C header file that indicates the board type.
 See generated/pico/config_autogen.h, pico-sdk/src/boards/include/boards, and pico-sdk/src/rp2_common/boot_stage2.

 Otherwise the build process is straightforward, matching any other ARM